danriti/moleskine/chatops-slow-your-role/README.md

 has the unfortunately consequence of making ChatOps hard (or even impossible) for many to adopt within their organizations.

-Enter [hubot-auth-me][].
+Enter [hubot-auth-me][8].
 A Hubot plugin that makes assigning and enforcing user-based roles easy as Sunday morning.
 That's right control freaks, rejoice!
 For now you can finally convince your boss it's time to take operations to the next level!